home-assistant/companion.home-assistant/docs/core/sensors.md

 ## Car Sensors
 ![Android](/assets/android.svg)

 The sensors listed below describe the state of the car for a few different data points.
 Currently this is only available for Android Auto.
 These sensors may not provide data depending on your phone and/or car software.
+If you see a state of `unknown` check the `status` attribute to see the reason for why it has no data.

 :::caution
  Note that you need to start the Home-Assistant app on your Android Auto screen each time that you connect the phone to the car to allow these sensors to work (once started, you can dismiss the app).
+If the app is not started the state will be `unavailable`.

  To make things easier, you may want to use the [`car_ui` parameter](../android-auto/android-auto.md#notifications) to show a notification on your car when you [connect your phone](./sensors.md#android-auto).
 :::